 At VECTAURY, the protection of personal data* is central to our mission for both strategic and ethical reasons.
-It has been the subject of two years’ work by our R&D team in collaboration with our legal advisors and with support from the French Data Protection Authority.
+It has been the subject of three years’ work by our R&D team in collaboration with our legal advisors and with support from the French Data Protection Authority.

 VECTAURY complies with Article 5 of the European Data Protection Regulation (GDPR), specially: